0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 # 📞 Connect to the server

-Once the instance is up and running, get it's IP and connect to the instance over SSH uisng the slected key at teployment time.
+Once the instance is up and running, get it's IP and connect to the instance over SSH uisng the slected key at deployment time.

 # Add users to the server